nileshgorule/assignment/tableau.md

 1.A tabealu data source is the link between your source data and tabeau.

-2.it describes the physical source of the data,such as a filename,location, or databases connection.
+2.it describes the physical source of the data,such as a filename,location,or databases connection.

 3.it aslo includes the customized and cleanup information,such as calculations,sets,groups,bins,parameter.